-The International Business and Technology (IBT) program is a specialized regional program that uses the Ontario Curriculum.
-The program engages the modern learner through a global lens using project-based, cross-curricular, inquiry-driven learning that is enhanced by technology.
-Students will learn about a variety of business models and incorporate these models into project-based entrepreneurial learning challenges.
-Throughout the program, students further develop the 21st century competencies: critical thinking and problem solving, learning to learn, innovation and creativity, collaboration, communication and global citizenship.
+The International Business and Technology (IBT) program focuses on Business and Technology through the lens of the Ontario curriculum.
+The program engages the modern learner with a global focus using project-based, cross-curricular, inquiry-driven learning that is enhanced by technology.
+Students learn how to incorporate a variety of business models into project-based entrepreneurial learning challenges and learn skills required to find success in robotics, STEM, and other new and emerging technologies.

 Meadowvale Secondary School

 North Park Secondary School

 Nov.
 4, 2020, 7 to 8 p.m..Join the virtual sessionSubmit your questions here

 Nov.
 4, 2020, 7 to 8 p.m.Join the virtual sessionSubmit your questions here

 Nov.
 4, 2020, 7:15 to 7:45 p.m.Join the virtual session

 The International and Executive Leadership Academy builds leaders for tomorrow.
 Students broaden their horizons by learning about local, national, and international social justice issues through enhanced curriculum, guest speakers and attending conferences.
 Students develop and hone their leadership skills through attending camps run by the YMCA and earning their Duke of Edinburgh Award.

 Nov.
 4, 2020, 8 to 8:30 p.m.Join the virtual session